oduah-scot/data-Analysis-Project-/README.md

 1. create a chart to show the 10 least loyal customers
 2. What percentage of sales come from each outlet type
 3. What producers account for the 5 lowest sales figure
-4. Averae order quantity per category group
+4. Average order quantity per category group
 5. make a chart showing the shipping status by outlet type
 6. show the 10 worst perfroming delivery agents
 7. most popular states by sales channel